ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 After third next
 ~~~

-The generator would be initialised and immediatly start executing execute the code up to the first yield statement.
+The generator would be initialised and immediatly start executing the code up to the first yield statement.
 Which is why "*Generator started*" would appear before "*Generator created*", and so on.

 However, disproving my assumption, the actual output of this code is: